Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space

 \subsection{Light-Front Holography}

 Light-front (LF) quantization \cite{Brodsky2, Brodsky2a} provides suitable grounds for investigating the structure of the hadrons concerning quark and gluon degrees of freedom.
 The LF wavefunctions (LFWFs) are the relativistic generalization of the Schr\"odinger wavefunctions.
 They are determined at fixed time $\tau\,=\,x^+\,=\,x^0\,+\,x^3$ referred to as the LF time \cite{Dirac} instead of the 'usual' fixed time $t$.
-LF holography \cite{range of confinement, holographic qcd, Brodsky3, Brodsky4, holographic qcd2} relates the equations of motion in AdS space to QCD Hamiltonian formalism in physical spacetime quantized on LF at $\tau$.
-LFWFs in hadron physics are analogous to Schr\"odinger {wavefunctions} in atomic physics \cite{Brodsky2}.
+LF holography \cite{range-of-confinement, holographic-qcd, Brodsky3, Brodsky4, holographic-qcd2} relates the equations of motion in AdS space to QCD Hamiltonian formalism in physical spacetime quantized on LF at $\tau$.
 The correspondence allows for a direct relationship between hadronic amplitude $\Phi(z)$ in AdS space and LFWF $\phi_L(\zeta)$ describing constituent quarks and gluons that form the hadron, {with $\zeta$ the invariant impact LF variable}.
 The connection is a consequence of AdS/CFT correspondence, a theory established to be scale independent \cite{correspondence}.
 The term correspondence is applied because we can map a weakly interacting gravity-related theory in $d+1$-dimensional AdS space onto any strongly interacting CFT (such as SYM theory) in $d$-dimensions, giving rise to the name gauge/gravity duality.
 This mapping generates a relation between the $5^{th}$-dimension variable ($z$) of AdS space and $\zeta$ in physical spacetime.

-The mapping between $z$ and $\zeta$ was originally obtained by relating the electromagnetic current matrix element in AdS space \cite{Polchinski1} to the corresponding current matrix element in LF theory \cite{holographic qcd, Abidin}.
+The mapping between $z$ and $\zeta$ was originally obtained by relating the electromagnetic current matrix element in AdS space \cite{Polchinski1} to the corresponding current matrix element in LF theory \cite{holographic-qcd, Abidin}.
 Also, we can establish a relationship between their energy-momentum matrix elements \cite{Brodsky4}; this demonstrates the consistency of holographic mapping to physical observables in LF.
 The resulting equation for meson bound states $q\bar{q}$ at $\tau$ has the form of single-variable relativistic Lorentz invariant Schr\"odinger equation